AdobeDocs/commerce-cloud-service.en/help/user/architecture.md

   See the [Kubernetes Infrastructure documentation][k8s].

+- **Git**—Each Commerce program uses a Git-based source repository.

 - **Skyline Provisioning Framework and Cloud Controller**—A provisioning framework manages the resources defined in a Kubernetes cluster and the cloud controller provides a platform that manages the application deployment on an ETHOS infrastructure.

-- **[!DNL AWS Managed Services]**—Provides a high-availability operational structure that includes the following services required to support Commerce:

-  - **Aurora**—A fault-tolerant, relational database compatible with MySQL.
-  - **Elasticsearch**—Powerful, multi-tenant search engine.
-  - **RabbitMQ**—A native message queue for Commerce that enables a module to publish messages to queues and consumers to receive messages asynchronously.
-  - **Redis**—(ElastiCache) session and search caching.
-  - **S3**—Simple storage service that provides the option to store files and schedule imports/exports in a persistent, remote storage container that is version controlled, backed up, and encrypted.

-- **Git**—Each Commerce program uses a Git-based source repository.

-## Software

-- **Cloud Manager**—Cloud Manager provides a basis for the new Commerce program UI and includes self-service mechanisms for the following:

-  - Environment access, variables, and controls
-  - CICD Pipeline optimization and scheduling
-  - Activity and performance monitoring
-  - Git source repository access management
-  - Domain settings and allowlist management

-  See the [Cloud Manager documentation][].

-- **Admin Console**—Control team access to the Commerce program and define roles.

-- **Third-party integration**—

-  - [Fastly][]—CDN service, WAF management, image optimization, and other security features.
-  - [New Relic][]—Software analytics service for analyzing Commerce interactions, such as database queries, customer transactions, and application dependency and event monitoring.
-  - [SendGrid][]—SMTP proxy service provides email authentication and reputation monitoring.

 <!-- link definitions -->
 [Cloud Manager documentation]: https://www.adobe.io/apis/experiencecloud/cloud-manager.html